 ProAssurance, incorporated in Delaware with its principal executive offices in Birmingham, Alabama, is one of the largest medical liability insurance providers in the United States.
-The Company’s most important division is its Specialty Property and Casualty segment (“SP&C”), which has consistently accounted for at least 60% of the Company’s gross premiums.
-This segment includes a healthcare professional liability (“HCPL”) line of business, primarily offered to healthcare providers.
+The Company’s most important division is its Specialty Property and Casualty segment, which has consistently accounted for at least 60% of the Company’s gross premiums.
+This segment includes a healthcare professional liability line of business, primarily offered to healthcare providers.
 These policy premiums accounted for 89% of the premiums in ProAssurance’s core SP&C segment.

 Defendants knew for years that the extraordinarily risky TeamHealth account was experiencing an exponential rise in its number of outstanding claims, but Defendants knowingly concealed this information from investors.
 By at least the second quarter of 2018 (“2Q18”), Defendants were unquestionably aware of the negative trends within the SP&C segment, while maintaining in its public statements to investors that its reserves were “adequate,” “appropriate,” and “conservative.”
 Defendants also concealed that they knew by at least the start of 2020 that TeamHealth was highly unlikely to renew its policy and would instead exercise its option to purchase “tail coverage,” which would (and ultimately did) expose ProAssurance to substantial additional losses.
 The truth about Defendants’ material misstatements and omissions was revealed through two corrective disclosures.
-As a result of the first disclosure regarding TeamHealth on January 20, 2020, ProAssurance’s stock price fell more than 11%, from $37.58 per share on January 22, 2020, to a closing price of $33.40 per share on January 23, 2020.
-Then disclosures on May 7, 2020 caused the Company’s stock price to plummet all the way down to $15.95 per share–a more than 67% decline from its Class Period high of $49.40, causing substantial harm to shareholders.
+As a result of the first disclosure regarding TeamHealth on January 20, 2020, ProAssurance’s stock price dropped more than 11%, from $37.58 per share on January 22, 2020, to a closing price of $33.40 per share on January 23, 2020.
+Then disclosures on May 7, 2020, caused the Company’s stock price to plummet all the way down to $15.95 per share–a more than 67% decline from its class period high of $49.40, causing substantial harm to shareholders.

-On December 10, 2021, the Court granted in part, and denied in part Defendants’ motion to dismiss, finding that Company “statements about observed frequency changes” and/or frequency data “in 2018 and 2019 were false or misleading” when made.
+On December 10, 2021, the Court granted in part, and denied in part Defendants’ motion to dismiss, a major victory for the Plaintiffs at this stage of the litigation.
+The Court found that ProAssurance’s “statements about observed frequency changes” and frequency data “in 2018 and 2019 were false or misleading” when made.
 The Court further found that “the defendants’ statements about ProAssurance’s ‘conservative,’ ‘disciplined,’ ‘cautious,’ and otherwise ‘reasonable’ practices” were affirmative, false statements “about the company’s current financial conditions, especially with respect to the TeamHealth account, on which a reasonable investor would rely.”
-The Court therefore held that Lead Plaintiff “plead actionable misstatements and omissions with regard to business practices which were, allegedly, in fact risky and not aligned with ProAssurance’s stated commitment to caution and conservatism in light of the circumstances surrounding the unique TeamHealth deal.”
+The Court therefore held that Lead Plaintiffs had pled “actionable misstatements and omissions with regard to business practices which were, allegedly, in fact risky and not aligned with ProAssurance’s stated commitment to caution and conservatism in light of the circumstances surrounding the unique TeamHealth deal.”